rzadevv/Palintrace/docs/checkers.md

 There is no score threshold. `Finding.confidence` is the selected NLI class's softmax score without transformation; it is judge-specific and is not a calibrated probability that the memory is defective.
 Each unsupported memory receives one memory-level Finding.
-Evidence records the selected relation, captured judge identity and version, composition style, segment counts, SHA-256 digests, and canonical source coordinates.
-It does not copy premise, hypothesis, transcript, or backend-native text.
+Evidence records the selected relation, captured judge identity and version, composition style, unique-segment count, SHA-256 digests, and canonical unique source coordinates.
+Repeated declarations removed by composition do not change semantic Finding identity.
+Evidence does not copy premise, hypothesis, transcript, or backend-native text.
 The floating score is excluded from evidence identity, so score-only jitter does not change a Finding ID when the selected relation is unchanged.

 Semantic usage returned by every successful judgment is summed into `CheckerCost`; skipped memories contribute no model calls or tokens.
 Checker details report declared and assessed memories, separate